Will I benefit from frequent flyer points?

 A home loan with reward points allows you to earn frequent flyer points with select airline providers.

-Call it a gimmick but it can be a great way to go on a cheap holiday.
-However, the savings you can make depends on the amount you’re borrowing and your lifestyle.
+The savings you stand to make depends on the amount you’re borrowing and your lifestyle.

 Current special offers

-Some of our lenders only offer home loans with reward points to borrowers wanting to buy a house to live in or an owner-occupied property.
+Some of our lenders only offer home loans with reward points to people buying a house to live in.

 However, some lenders offer points and cash back incentives to investors as well.